 Five Common Types Of Attraction And What They Mean

-When most people think about the word attraction, they likely think about physical attraction—i.e., we find someone pleasing to look at and may be motivated to know them better as a result.
+When most people think about the word attraction, they likely think about sexual or romantic attraction.
 However, there are many different types of attraction, each significant in different ways.

 For humans, attraction can lead to deep connections with others, which is vital to our health and well-being.
-It’s often the origin of our relationships and can determine whom we surround ourselves with.
+It’s often the origin of our relationships (both friendships and romantic relationships) and can determine whom we surround ourselves with.

 Within each relationship comes a different dynamic where a particular type of attraction is prominent.
 Understanding these various forms of attraction can help you navigate relationships throughout your life.
 In this post, we’ll examine some of the different types of attraction and what they mean.